 But what exactly is a drug formulary?
 What happens if your medication isn’t part of this formulary?
-We’re here to address all those questions, and so much more!
+We’re here to address all those questions and so much more!

-What is a Part D Formulary
+What is the Medicare Part D Formulary?

 Every insurance plan has its drug formularies.
 Each medication must adhere to the Food and Drug Administration’s (FDA) regulations.

+If the medication you need is not on your Part D formulary, you seek a formulary exception.
+A Formulary Exception is a form of a request to determine coverage.
 By obtaining an exception, you may be able to get a drug that’s not on your plan’s formulary or ask your plan to bypass step therapy or prior authorizations.

 To request a Formulary Exception, your physician will complete an Exception form on your behalf and submit it to your health insurance policy.

-What Situations Would Warrant an Exception
+What Situations Would Warrant an Exception?

 Several common occurrences could warrant your request for a tiered or formulary exception.
 If these things occur, an exception could be in your future.